 I use critical inquiry and qualitative methods to study various dimensions of post-conflict reconstruction to inform peacebuilding research and practice.

-I am an Assistant Professor at Hiroshima University’s Graduate School of Humanities and Social Sciences.
+I am an Associate Professor (tenure-track) at Hiroshima University’s Graduate School of Humanities and Social Sciences.
 My position is research-focused to support the research activities of the university’s Network for Education and Research on Peace and Sustainability (NERPS).
 I also contribute to the teaching at the International Peace and Coexistence Program of the School.

 My research interests in peace and conflict studies include topics on peacebuilding, the United Nations, international relations in the Anthropocene, and human rights issues in the Philippines.
 I’m in charge of two graduate courses: Global Governance and Peacebuilding Cases.